mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 So, *c.id* should equal *req.params.id*, however, this returns a string.
 So for this comparison to work properly, we need to parse this string into an integer.
 So we call *parseInt*, which is one of the global functions available in Javascript, and then get the result and store it in a constant called *course*.

 Now you might be asking why I didn't use *var* instead of *const*.
 Well, that would be perfectly fine, and that's how most Javascript code out there is written.
 But going forward, it's best to drop  *var* and either use *let* or *const*.
 We use *let* if we want to define a variable that we can reset later and use *const* if we want to define a constant.
 In this case, I don't want to reset the course later in this function.
 But again, it's perfectly fine to use *let* here as well, its just personal preference.
 So, we get the course object.
-Now, if this course doesn't have a value, in other words, if you don't find a course with the given id, by convention we should return a response with the http status code of *404*.
-That means object not found.
+Now if this course doesn't have a value, in other words, if you don't find a course with the given id, by convention, we should return a response with the HTTP status code of *404*.
+That means the object is not found.

 So this is one of the conventions of *RESTful* api's.
 If the client asks for a resource, but that resource does not exist on the server, we should return a response with the status code of *404*.
 So, here we call *res.status(404)*.
 And optionally, we can send a message as well.
 So, *send("The course with the given ID was not found")*.
-Otherwise if we do have a course without an 'id', we are simply going to return that to the client.
+Otherwise, if we do have a course without an 'id', we are simply going to return that to the client.
 So, 'res.send(course)'.
 Now let's test this.
 So back in the browser.
 Let's head over to 'http://localhost:3000/api/courses/1'.
-So we have the course with the id '1', and that's why we get this json object inthe response.
+So we have the course with the id '1', and that's why we get this JSON object in the response.
 However, if I change this to '10', we get this message 'The course with the given ID was not found'.
-And to ensure that the status code of this response is '404', we can open up Chrome developer tools, so right click on the page, go to 'inspect', and then on the network tab, make sure you don't have a filter here, so select all, and then refresh the page by pressing 'ctrl R' on Windows or 'Cmd R' on Mac.
+And to ensure that the status code of this response is '404', we can open up Chrome developer tools, so right-click on the page, go to 'inspect', and then on the Network tab, make sure you don't have a filter here, so select all, and then refresh the page by pressing 'ctrl R' on Windows or 'Cmd R' on Mac.
 So here is the request that we sent to the server, you can see the status is '404', which means not found.